ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-08-26 – Threading
+I've tried as much as I can with my limited experience using PySide6 and VTK to move the heavy calculation out of the GUI, but I've not directly managed to do so yet.
+But for now the GUI displays more info on what's going on, same does logging.

+For now, I'll probably have a look at the other functions I need to add and optimize the wrapper.
+Right now it doesn't care about performance or size and will happily stuff B-Rep in huge quantities.
+30000 solids in 20 seconds isn't directly bad though.

+---

 ### 📅 2025-08-23 – Model dataclasses, optimization, refactor
  - Added dataclasses to the model, this will ensure data can flow through to the GUI in all sorts.
  - Fixed problem with edit fields not functioning until model switch or rescanned.